 Give a sneak peek.
 Provide part of a resource for free, promising more when a user signs up.
 For example, do a post on "5 Ways to Get More Traffic to Your Blog."
 At the bottom, have something along the lines of:

-Learn more traffic techniques – sign up for our newsletter and receive our exclusive Guide to Boosting Traffic whitepaper with 4 additional strategies on increasing traffic.
+Learn more traffic techniques – download our exclusive guide to increasing traffic with 25 additional strategies on boosting traffic to your website.

 Remind visitors of subscriber-only benefits.
 On your site, remind visitors that newsletter subscribers get exclusive benefits, like your latest and greatest white papers, or free download kits.